senlinzhan/socks5/README.md

 - Support for the CONNECT command
 - Support both IPv4 and IPv6
 - Support aes-256-cbc encryption algorithm

-Features that will be added in the future:
-- Support for the BIND command
-- Support for the ASSOCIATE command
-- Support other encryption algorithms

 ## Build
 Build from source on Ubuntu 16.04:
 ```bash